7 UK Music Booking Agencies & Platforms for Emerging Artists (2026)Seven platforms, three business models, one working musician’s read

 Before comparing specific platforms, it helps to understand that there are fundamentally three models at play:

 Each model suits different situations.
-Agencies are great for weddings and corporate events where you want a guaranteed level of quality and don’t mind paying for it.
+Agencies are great for weddings and corporate events where you want a guaranteed level of quality and don’t mind paying for it — the UK wedding market is worth around £14.7bn a year and roughly 10% of that is typically earmarked for entertainment.
 Directories work for established acts who want passive enquiries.
-Marketplaces are best for regular venue bookings where both sides want efficiency and transparency.
+Marketplaces are best for regular venue bookings where both sides want efficiency and transparency — particularly valuable when the Music Venue Trust reports 125 grassroots venue closures in 2023 (one every 3 days) and every remaining venue needs to fill calendars without expensive intermediaries.

 GigPig